mauicv/mauicv.github.io/public/posts/rl-dqn/content.md

-___

-# Q-learning

-[Natural Evolutionary Strategies](#/posts/continuous-control-rl-new) are nice because you only care about the entire reward for a whole environment rollout and not individual actions taken within a rollout.
+[Natural Evolutionary Strategies](#/posts/rl-nes) are nice because you only care about the entire reward for a whole environment rollout and not individual actions taken within a rollout.
 This makes it easy to implement.
 However what if we can get more signal by looking at the outcomes of individual actions taken given specific states in a rollout.

 Ultimately we want a way of taking a state and turning it into an action.
 We want this action to maximize the cumulative rollout reward.
 Ideally we'd just have $X$ and $Y$ where $X$ is a dataset of states and $Y$ is the actions to take in those states.
 Then we could just fit a model that generates those actions in those state.
 However in the RL paradigm we don't have such a training dataset we just have the environment.
 Our dataset is made up of sequences of state, action and reward values sampled from the environment.

 If we can train a model $Q$ that takes actions and states and output an accurate estimate of the value (expected cumulative reward over future rollout) of the action then we actually have a way of solving the environment.
 We do this by simply selecting the action that maximizes $Q$'s output at each state.
 This is Q-Learning.

 __Note__: _The above works well for small sets of discrete actions however if we're applying this to continuous action problems there is an obvious issue.
-Namely, computing the action that maximizes $Q(s, a)$ becomes computationally expensive.
-Later on we'll discuss [DDPG](#/posts/continuous-control-rl-ddpg) which solves this.
-But for now i'm introducing Q-learning despite being primarily a discrete method, because it uses a set of ideas which end up being useful for continuous control._
+Namely, computing the action that maximizes $Q(s, a)$ becomes computationally expensive._

 ## Reward discounting and The reward Function